zlthinker/STBA/README.md

 # STBA
-Stochastic Bundle Adjustment for Efficient and Scalable Structure from Motion
+This is a C++ implementation of "Stochastic Bundle Adjustment for Efficient and Scalable Structure from Motion".

 ## About